 The specimens can be seedlings or young plants, and they will be in a vegetative state.
 This point is of real importance in non-autoflowering plants, since their light/dark cycle is usually established at 18 hours of light and 6 hours of darkness.

-However, when plants are in a more advanced vegetative phase they can withstand higher daytime temperatures, ranging between 20 °C and 30 °C (68 °F to 86 °F).
-Although, care must be taken if temperatures exceed 28°C, because poor ventilation can generate stress in the plants, subsequently causing problems in the crop and harvests.
+When plants are in a more advanced vegetative phase they can withstand higher daytime temperatures, ranging between 20 °C and 30 °C (68 °F to 86 °F).
+However, care must be taken if temperatures exceed 28°C (82°F), because poor ventilation can generate stress in the plants, subsequently causing problems in the crop and harvests.

 For flowering, cannabis plants must have a temperature range of 18°C to 26°C (65°F to 80°F), which allows optimal development of the buds.
-Although also, with lower temperatures in that range, larger buds can grow and in addition, the production of terpenes improves, which generates buds with denser structures, the explosion of other colors and somewhat more intense aromas.
+Larger buds can grow within that temperature range, improving the production of terpenes, generating buds with denser structures, more colors, and somewhat more intense aromas.

-Some growers lower the temperatures indoors to induce purple colors in the plants, therefore it is recommended that they be decreased between 8 °C and 10 °C when the plants sleep, a technique that can be useful with some specific genetics.
+Some growers lower the temperatures indoors to induce purple colors in the plants.
+If you are looking to produce purple buds it is recommended to decrease the temperature by 8-10° when the plants sleep, a technique that can be useful with some specific genetics.

-On the other hand, high temperatures above 28°C can cause a decrease in potency, cannabinoids and evaporate terpenes.
-If you want to have healthy buds, it is best to maintain temperatures between 18°C and 27°C during the day, and at night decrease to at least 15°C.
+High temperatures above 28°C (82°F) can cause a decrease in potency and cannabinoids and even evaporate terpenes.
+If you want to have healthy buds, it is best to maintain temperatures between 18°C and 27°C (64°F and 80°F) during the day, and at night decrease to no lower than 15°C (60°F).

 Managing Humidity Levels